Gusto/it-cpe-opensource/autopkg/README.md

 The different workflows run on a staggered schedule to avoid merge conflicts.
 AutoPkg can also be run on-demand by starring your repo.

-* `autopkg.yml` - Checks out the latest version of your autopkg overrides, installs munki and autopkg, then clones all the upstream recipe repos.
+* `autopkg.yml` - Checks out the latest version of your autopkg overrides, installs Munki and autopkg, then clones all the upstream recipe repos.
 We forked Facebook's `autopkg_tools.py` script, which iterates over a list of recipes, and successful builds are pushed into a separate Git LFS repo.
 The build results are posted to a Slack channel so we can fix any recipe trust issues with a pull request.
 This also runs hjuutilainen's VirusTotalAnalyzer post-processor.

 * `repoclean.yml` - Pares your Munki repo down to the two newest versions of each package.